ManishaMatta/SP500/README.md

 `pip install -r requirements.txt`

 './requirements.txt' -> file has a list of all the necessary packages required to run this code

+**NOTE**: Please check for the installation of `tensorflow` as it takes longer and if any issues please follow the below commands [https://www.tensorflow.org/install/pip#macos].

+manually install by : `conda install tensorflow`   [Please uninstall and reinstall if any issues]

+manually install by : `pip install tensorflow` https://www.tensorflow.org/install/pip#macos [faced few version compatibility issues in mac -ERROR zsh: illegal hardware instruction python.
+Please use the conda option]

 #### Packages Installed